-Increasing Recognition & Use of Interveners: West Virginia
+Increasing Recognition and Use of Interveners: West Virginia

 West Virginia SenseAbilities, the state's deaf-blind project, succeeded in adding "interveners" as a related service in state education regulations.
 This document describes how they achieved this by understanding their state's educational system and aligning their efforts with existing educational structures and culture.